snex-io/snex-web/docs/events/README.md

 # SNEX Controller Events

-The SNEX controllers emit events in JSON and will contain the key (name) of the event as well as its current state.
+The SNEX controllers emit events in JSON and will contain the key (name) of the event and its current state.

 ```json
 {"key":"UP","state":1}